PhaedrusTheGreek/transform_vis/README.md

 **An example with Pre-processing**

-Awesomely, if you call a Javascript function at the beginning of your Mustache template, you can actually modify the query results object by Javascript.
+Awesomely, if you call a Javascript function at the beginning of your Mustache template, you can actually modify the query results object.
 Here is an example that calculates the difference in time between each event.

 Query: